top of page

 News, BMW

-BMW has confirmed that its Skytop Concept, first shown at the 2024 Concorso d’Eleganza Villa d’Este, will enter a limited production run of just 50 units.
-Powered by a 625-hp V8 and featuring an exclusive, hand-crafted design, this rare roadster is aimed at collectors and brand enthusiasts, with all examples already sold.
+BMW has confirmed that its Skytop Concept will enter a limited production run of just 50 units.
+Powered by a 616bhp V8 and featuring an exclusive, hand-crafted design, this rare roadster is aimed at collectors and brand enthusiasts, with all examples already sold.

-BMW has confirmed that its Skytop Concept, first shown at the 2024 Concorso d’Eleganza Villa d’Este, will enter a limited production run of just 50 units.
-Powered by a 625-hp V8 and featuring an exclusive, hand-crafted design, this rare roadster is aimed at collectors and brand enthusiasts, with all examples already sold.
+BMW has confirmed that its Skytop Concept will enter a limited production run of just 50 units.
+Powered by a 616bhp V8 and featuring an exclusive, hand-crafted design, this rare roadster is aimed at collectors and brand enthusiasts, with all examples already sold.

-Inside, the cabin offers a similarly high level of craftsmanship, with handpicked materials and precision detailing.
-Leather upholstery, brogue-style stitching, and crystal inlays add to the sense of luxury.
-The vehicle also incorporates advanced technologies, such as BMW’s Live Cockpit Professional with a head-up display, as well as a Bowers & Wilkins Diamond Surround Sound System.
+Whilst the interior architecture is clearly derived from the 8-Series, a complete retrim and bespoke touches add a sense of craftsmanship, with brogue-style stitching and crystal inlays.
+The Skytop also incorporates advanced technologies, such as BMW’s Live Cockpit Professional with a head-up display, as well as a Bowers & Wilkins Diamond Surround Sound System.

 Still, by putting the Skytop into production, BMW has underlined that it still values its storied heritage in the light of recent criticism of its design language.
 Could the Skytop be heralding a return to classically elegant BMW design?
 Let’s hope so.